ptabriz/ICC_2017_Workshop/README.md

 # Render in background using windows run command
 ../blender-2.77a-windows32/blender.exe d:/test/test.blend --render-output d:/test/t_ --engine CYCLES --render-format PNG --use-extension 1 --render-frame 1
 ```

+## Example 1: Comparing viewsheds
+This is a step by step example for importing a dsm and comparing four viewsheds on diffrent instances of the model.
+You can use the menu interface or python scripting to complete the example.

+#### Step 1.
+Setup coordinate system

+Find and click on GIS addon’s interface in 3D viewport’s left toolbar
+In the “Geoscene” section , click on the gear shape icon and switch to NAD83(HARN), click ok.
+Import Digital surface model
+#### Step 1.
+Setup coordinate system
+Go to file > import > Georeferenced Raster
+Browse assignment directory and click on example_1_dsm.tif
+In the “Import Georaster” section (bottom left side of the vindow” ) Set mode to “AS DEM”
+Set Subdivision to Subsurf
+Make sure the CRS is NAD83(HARN), click on import Georaster.
+The final model should look like figure1.

+Surface subdivision and refinement

+Make sure that the surface model is selected
+In In bottom ribbon, Object interaction mode switch to “Edit Mode”
+In In bottom ribbon, Switch to Face select
+In bottom ribbon, Select click on (De)select All or use keyword “A” to select all faces
+From Tools menu in left toolbar select “Subdivide” .
+The subdivide dialogue should appear on the bottom left on the toolbar.
+For “ Number of Cuts” select 5
+In In bottom ribbon, Object interaction mode switch to “Edit Mode”
+In In bottom ribbon, Object menu > convert to select “Convert to Mesh”

 ### Acknowledgment